FCanfran/ATM-DP/README.md

 - `engine-E1-checks`: ATM-DP with high-load stress simulation of the transaction input stream.
 All fraud checks are processed as results of the engine.

+## Usage

-To run any of these variants execute:
+To run any of these variants execute the `main.go` inside the corresponding `cmd` subdirectory of the desired version:

 ```
 >$ go run main.go <executionDescriptionFile>